 Justin and Mary Marantz have a few tips to use marketing for your ideal clients, including sending thoughtful gifts to past and present clients.
 This makes your clients happy and keeps you top of mind.
-They also recommend to leave sample albums at your local venues to gain the attention of your ideal clients.
-Finally, Justin and Mary suggest to add A La Carte pricing to help entice clients to purchase more (and increase your income).
+They also recommend leaving sample albums at your local venues to gain the attention of your ideal clients.
+Finally, Justin and Mary suggest adding A La Carte pricing to help entice clients to purchase more (and increase your income).

 Related Read: 5 Ways to Market Your Wedding Photography Business

 As part of your marketing efforts, a strong social media presence is essential to capture the attention of your ideal clients.
 From Facebook, to Instagram, to Pinterest, and more, there are plenty of ways to increase awareness about your brand and book more weddings.

 Here are a few tips to help you kickstart your social platforms:

 - Create business pages (separate from your personal pages)

 - Ensure your brand is reflected on each social platform

 - Find where your audience spends their time

 - Build a strategy to help you target ideal clients

 - Share your best images from past shoots